-Regression analysis shows a higher microbusiness density in 2020 is associated with a higher median annual pay in 2021.
-In particular, a one unit increase in the ratio between the number of digital microbusinesses and the resident population in 2020 - corresponding to having one additional digital microbusiness per person - is linked to an approximately £1,400 increase in median annual pay for full-time workers in 2021, everything else being equal.
+Regression analysis shows that a higher microbusiness density in 2020 is associated with a higher median annual pay in 2021.
+In particular, a one percent increase in the ratio between the number of digital microbusinesses and the resident population in 2020 - corresponding to a one percent increase in the number of active digital microbusinesses in 2020 - is linked to an approximately £1,400 increase in median annual pay for full-time workers in 2021, everything else being equal.
 This represents a 4.4% increase over the sample's median annual pay of approximately £31,500.